 Abstract by instinct Be explicit by default

-Optimised for expert readers Optimised for humans and AI
+Optimized for expert readers Optimized for humans and AI

 Implicit conventions Predictable conventions